UBCDingXin/cGAN-KD/README.md

-# cGAN-based_KD
-A novel cGAN-based knowledge distillation method
+# A General cGAN-based Knowledge Distillation Framework for Image Classification and Regression with Limited Data